databio/geniml/docs/consensus/assess.md

                         "tests/consenus/universe/universe.bed",
                         no_workers=1)
 ```

-or we can calculate F10 score of the universe using:
+Or, we can calculate F10 score of the universe using:

 ```
 from gitk.assess.intersection import get_f_10_score